 How can we use real estate investing as a vehicle to achieve financial freedom?
 My life is dedicated to answering your real estate investing questions and helping you build an investing business that allows you to change your.
 And the world around you, and to enable you to turn your dreams of financial freedom into a reality.

-Dylan: Show.
-Hey guys, super excited to be here today with Anthony and Candace Coffee.
+Dylan: Hey guys, super excited to be here today with Anthony and Candace Coffee.
 How are you guys doing today?
 We’re doing great.

 Anthony: How are you?
 Fantastic.
 Thanks for having us.